jakunut453/Courega/README.md

 # Courega
-A Course registration portal to be used by Admins
+A Course registration portal to be used by Administrators